-As of 2016, Qatar's estimated total population amounts to more than 2.5 million inhabitants.
-It is estimated that by 2020, the total population in Qatar will reach almost 2.8 million.
-Because of the growing infrastructure and living conditions in Qatar, there was a very large population growth in the years of 2005 until 2009, which reached its peak in 2007.
-Nowadays, Qatar is among the countries with the highest population growth in the world.
+As of 2017, Qatar's estimated total population amounts to more than 2.7 million inhabitants.
+It is estimated that by 2020, the total population in Qatar will reach more than 2.8 million, with growth essentially stopping.
+Because of the growing infrastructure and living conditions in Qatar, as well as immigration to support the natural gas boom, the country experienced significant population growth.
+Population growth has diminished, and Qatar's population remains among the lowest in all the MENA countries.

-Qatar’s economy has been mainly supported by the immense natural and conventional gas reserves, as the country is among the leading nations with the largest natural and conventional natural gas reserves in the world.
-Natural gas production in Qatar helps the economy growth and is a very secure source of profit for the nation.
-Additionally, a thriving export business has helped Qatar establish itself as one of the world’s richest nations per capita: In 2013 alone, Qatar exported goods with a value of over 136 billion U.S. dollars.
+Qatar’s economy has been mainly supported by its immense gas reserves, as the country is among the leading nations with the largest natural and conventional natural gas reserves in the world.
+Natural gas production in Qatar helps economic growth and is currently a reliable source of profit for the nation.
+Additionally, the gas industry drives a thriving export business which has helped Qatar establish itself as one of the world’s richest nations per capita.
+In 2013 alone, Qatar exported goods with a value of over 136 billion U.S. dollars.
 The high value of exports has, of course, increased the positive trade balance over the past decade.
-Since the economic crisis, the trade surplus increased by more than 50 billion U.S. dollars, but has been decreasing again due to the drop in commodities prices in 2015.
+Since the Global Financial Crisis, the trade surplus increased by more than 50 billion U.S. dollars but has been decreasing again due to the drop in commodities prices in 2015.
 Due to political tensions caused by the Saudi blockade, Qatar has withdrawn from OPEC, the political and economic effects of which remain to be seen.

 Another indicator of Qatar's wealth is its significantly high gross domestic product and, subsequently, its gross domestic product per capita.
-It is estimated that in 2016, Qatar had the sixth largest gross domestic product per capita in the world, which not only means economic strength, but most of all, a high standard of living for its inhabitants.
+It is estimated that in 2017, Qatar reported the seventh largest gross domestic product per capita in the world.
+This not only means economic strength, but also a high standard of living for its inhabitants.